open-telemetry/opentelemetry-specification/specification/metrics/semantic_conventions/rpc-metrics.md

 For client-side metrics `server.port` is required if the connection is IP-based and the port is available (it describes the server port they are connecting to).
 For server-side spans `server.port` is optional (it describes the port the client is connecting from).
-Furthermore, setting [network.transport][] is required for non-IP connection like named pipe bindings.
+Furthermore, setting [net.transport][] is required for non-IP connection like named pipe bindings.

-[network.transport]: ../../trace/semantic_conventions/span-general.md#network-transport-attributes
+[net.transport]: ../../trace/semantic_conventions/span-general.md#network-transport-attributes

 ### Service name